FolusoOjo/Education_Wages_Income/README.md

 # Bridging the Gap: Education & Income Inequality Among Immigrants
-### A comparative analysis of how education shapes income outcomes for Immigrants in Canada and the United States and where the gap Persists.
+### A comparative analysis of how education shapes income outcomes for Immigrants in Canada and the United States and where the gap persists.

 ## Project Overview